RetroDECK/ES-DE/ANDROID.md

 ### DuckStation

 The Play store version of this emulator is getting frequent updates and is therefore recommended.
-This is probably the best PlayStation emulator on Android.

 https://play.google.com/store/apps/details?id=com.github.stenzek.duckstation

 ### EKA2L1

-This emulator can be downloaded from their GitHub page:
+This emulator can be downloaded from their GitHub site.

 https://github.com/EKA2L1/EKA2L1/releases